-- 1. In vitro cytogenicity study in mammalian cells (triggered by Annex VII, Section 8.4., column 2; test method: OECD TG 473); OR In vitro micronucleus study (triggered by Annex VII, Section 8.4., column 2; test method: OECD TG 487) - 2.
-In vivo genetic toxicity (triggered by Annex VII, Section 8.4., column 2) to be selected according to the following specifications:

-If the results of the in vitro study requested under 1. are negative:
+- 1. In vitro micronucleus study (triggered by Annex VII, Section 8.4., Column 2; test method: OECD TG 487).
+The aneugenic potential of the Substance must be assessed with an additional control group for aneugenicity on top of the control group for clastogenicity, if the Substance induces an increase in the frequency of micronuclei. - 2.
+In vivo genetic toxicity study (triggered by Annex VII, Section 8.4., Column 2) to be selected according to the following specifications: - a) If the results of the in vitro micronucleus study requested under request 1 are negative: